dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 When the Blazor WebAssembly app is created for deployment without a backend ASP.NET Core app to serve its files, the app is called a *standalone* Blazor WebAssembly app.
 When the app is created for deployment with a backend app to serve its files, the app is called a *hosted* Blazor WebAssembly app.

-A Blazor WebAssembly app built as a [Progressive Web Application (PWA)](xref:blazor/progressive-web-app) uses modern browser APIs and capabilities to behave like a desktop app, providing features such as working offline, running in its own app window, launching from the host's operating system, receiving push notifications, and automatically updating in the background.
+A Blazor WebAssembly app built as a [Progressive Web Application (PWA)](xref:blazor/progressive-web-app) uses modern browser APIs to enable many of the capabilities of a native client app, such as working offline, running in its own app window, launching from the host's operating system, receiving push notifications, and automatically updating in the background.

 Using hosted Blazor WebAssembly, you get a full-stack web development experience with .NET, including the ability to share code between the client and server apps, support for prerendering, and integration with MVC and Razor Pages.
 A hosted client app can interact with its backend server app over the network using a variety of messaging frameworks and protocols, such as [web API](xref:web-api/index), [gRPC-web](xref:grpc/index), and [SignalR](xref:signalr/introduction) (<xref:blazor/tutorials/signalr-blazor>).